leaf-ai/platform-services/cmd/experimentsrv/README.md

 The experiment server is used to persist experiment details and to record changes to the state of experiments.
 Items included within an experiment include layer definitions and meta-data items.

 The experiment server offers a gRPC API that can be accessed using a machine-to-machine or human-to-machine (HCI) interface.
-The HCI interface can be interacted with using the grpc_cli tool provided with the gRPC toolkita  More information about grpc_cli can be found at, https://github.com/grpc/grpc/blob/master/doc/command_line_tool.md.
+The HCI interface can be interacted with using the grpc_cli tool provided with the gRPC toolkit  More information about grpc_cli can be found at, https://github.com/grpc/grpc/blob/master/doc/command_line_tool.md.

 # Experiment Database